+Universally, gesturing with an open hand, palm facing up, has a positive effect on others, communicating acceptance, openness, cooperation and trustworthiness.
 The last thing you want to do is offend someone by jabbing a finger in his or her face.
 Pointing can seem aggressive, but many people do it without understanding how intimidating it may be to others.
-Instead, when you're explaining an idea, "point with an open palm, and keep your fingers together," she says.
+Instead, when you're explaining an idea, "point with an open palm, and keep your fingers together," she writes.

 4. Pay attention to your face.

-5. Maintain appropriate eye contact.
+5. Maintain appropriate eye contact for effective business communication.